aschneider15/CSC560-Rewrite/Creating React + Vite frontend.md

 ## Making Calls to APIs

-In order for us to be able to make an API call, we first need to understand a couple fundamental concepts of React programming: hooks and the axios library.
+In order for us to be able to make an API call, we first need to understand a couple of fundamental concepts of React programming: hooks and the axios library.

 Hooks allow us to keep track of our react app's state, among other features.
 It is state that allows us to update components without refreshing the page.
 For more information on React hooks, here's a link to the [W3Schools page](https://www.w3schools.com/react/react_hooks.asp).

-[Axios](https://www.geeksforgeeks.org/axios-in-react-a-guide-for-beginners/) is a library we imported earlier during the creation of our React application.
+[Axios](https://www.geeksforgeeks.org/axios-in-react-a-guide-for-beginners/) is a library we included earlier during the creation of our React application.
 It allows us to easily interact with APIs using a syntax similar to traditional API phrasing.
 There are functions that support "get," "post," etc.

 ### The useState Hook